MaxDeBy/toolscript-docs/PickEvidence.md

 - **Sys_SelectedRecordDisplay**: The display name of the selected record.
 - **Sys_SelectedRecordIsEvidence**: Will be `true` if the selected record is evidence, `false` if it is a profile.

+This version can also be used in Cross Examinations.
+Using the PickEvidence instruction with only one parameter in a Cross Examination will always cause the SEV instruction to be executed, if it exists.
+If not, the next statement will be executed.

 ---
 [Back to overview](index.md)